London City Airport History

 In 1981 Reg Ward, the Chief Executive of the newly formed London Docklands Development Corporation (LDDC) discussed the idea of an airport for Docklands with Sir Philip Beck (Chairman of John Mowlem & Co plc).

 An opinion poll was published by October showing many local residents were in favour of the proposals and Mowlem submitted an application for planning permission.

-The Secretary of State approved the extension of the DLR to airport.
+The Secretary of State approved the extension of the DLR to the airport.
 The airport celebrated its 15th Birthday and 10 millionth passenger in 2002.
-In 2010, London City Airport completed a multi-million pound project during which the terminal and passenger search facility were redeveloped.
+In 2010, London City Airport completed a multi-million-pound project during which the terminal and passenger search facility were redeveloped.

 The Airport terminal was given a £7 million investment in preparation for the 2012 Olympic Games held in London in 2012.
 The money was used to increase the size of the Central Search area, as well as making major improvements to the main terminal facilities.